Strings Programme

 Please submit two contrasting works of any length that best represent your current playing level.
 Accompaniment is recommended but not required.

 Videos must be unedited, recorded within the past year, and clearly show your hands and face.
-You may upload your recordings directly or share links via YouTube or Vimeo.

 All auditions are conducted entirely via pre-recorded video to ensure accessibility for international applicants.